Calum Hill: Professional career

 Hill played a limited number of events while studying for his MBA.
 In 2017 he won the San Juan Open and the Arizona Open.
 In 2018 he came through sectional qualifying to qualify for the U.S. Open.
 He made the cut and finished in 61st place.

 From mid-2018, Hill played on the Challenge Tour, making his debut at the Le Vaudreuil Golf Challenge in July.
 In August, making just his 5th start on the tour, he won the Galgorm Resort & Spa Northern Ireland Open beating Scott Henry and Stuart Manley by a stroke.
 Henry had seemed the likely winner but dropped four shots on the last three holes.
 Hill had earlier made four birdies in the final five holes, making a last round 64.
 He had three other top-10 finishes and ended the season 35th in the Order of Merit.

 In July 2019, Hill played in the Aberdeen Standard Investments Scottish Open on the European Tour, finishing tied for 26th place.
-The following week he had his second Challenge Tour success, winning the Euram Bank Open by four strokes and then won the Made in Denmark Challenge in August.
+The following week he had his second Challenge Tour success, winning the Euram Bank Open by four shots and then won the Made in Denmark Challenge in August.
 He finished the season in second place in the Challenge Tour Order of Merit to gain a place on the European Tour for 2020.
 In 2020, his first season on the European Tour, Hill finished 101st in the Order of Merit with two top-10 finishes.

 In August 2021, Hill won his first European Tour event at the Cazoo Classic.
 He shot a final-round 67 to finish one shot ahead of Alexander Lévy.
 The win moved him into the top 100 of the World Rankings for the first time.

+In March 2025, Hill claimed his second European Tour title at the Joburg Open in South Africa.
+He beat Jacques Kruyswijk and Shaun Norris in a sudden-death playoff.